Tensions soar between Kosovo and Serbia over trade tax

 Photo: Darko Vojinovic, AP

 In this photo taken Tuesday, Nov.
-20, 2018, Serbian President Aleksandar Vucic attends a press conference in Belgrade, Serbia.
+20, 2018, Serbian President Aleksandar Vucic arrives at a press conference in Belgrade, Serbia.
 Serbia's president has blasted the European Union and the West for allegedly ... more

 Photo: Darko Vojinovic, AP